Elley Cannon, LMT

 bodywork for your brain and body

 Hi, I’m Elley, licensed massage therapist based in Portland, OR.
-My style blends a variety of modalities including craniosacral therapy, myofascial release, cupping, gua sha, and overall therapeutic massage.
+My style blends a variety of modalities including craniosacral therapy, myofascial release, cupping, gua sha, and advanced massage techniques to address headaches, back pain, neck tension, anxiety, and injury recovery.

 As much as possible, I try to decolonize bodywork.
 I reject the idea that I am the expert in the room, and I believe each individual has its own inner healing intelligence.
-I am merely an assistant helping your body tune into that intelligence and find its way towards healing.
+Instead of imposing standardized treatments, I serve as a skilled guide helping your system access its natural capacity for recovery and balance.
+This client-centered approach delivers more sustainable results than conventional massage and teaches clients about their bodies in the process.

 craniosacral therapy